Resolve Sage 50 Error Connecting to Database – Step-by-Step Guide

 In case, the sample company opens fine then we recommend you to do the following steps:

-๐Ÿ’ Ensure that the firewall on your server where the data is hosted is configured appropriately (Note: It is important to note that the ports that are responsible for the communicant with the Connection Manager are added).
+• Ensure that the firewall on your server—where the data is hosted—is configured properly.
+(Note: Make sure the ports required for communication with the Connection Manager are added.)

-๐Ÿ’ Find out whether your company data is saved on a server and what drive.
-Chances are you might have programs installed on the C: drive and data is stored on D drive.
+• Find out whether your company data is saved on a server and what drive.
+It’s possible that your programs are installed on the C: drive while the data is stored on the D: drive.
 Check permissions of the shared folder where the data is located.

-๐Ÿ’ Use data file with server’s IP address rather than the computer name.
+• Use the data file with the server’s IP address instead of the computer name.

 Check if the sample company opens or not: